 When Canada Won The Gold Cup By Winning A Coin Toss And Upsetting Mexico

-In 13 previous editions of the CONCACAF Gold Cup, the outlandishly large trophy has been lifted by either Mexico or the United States on 12 occasions.
+In 14 previous editions of the CONCACAF Gold Cup, the outlandishly large trophy has been lifted by either Mexico or the United States on 13 occasions.
 The only other nation to have triumphed at the event isn’t Central American power Costa Rica, nor is it previous tournament guests Brazil or Colombia.
-In 2000, the event was won by the side currently ranked 109th in the world — Canada.
+In 2000, the Gold Cup was won by the world's 85th-ranked side — Canada.

-The Canadians made a historic run to the final, frequently playing in a Los Angeles Coliseum that was at about 3% capacity, beginning with the successful navigation of group play via a coin toss.
+The Canadians made a historic run to the final, frequently playing in a Los Angeles Coliseum that was at about 3 percent capacity, beginning with the successful navigation of group play via a coin toss.

 Yes, 2000 Gold Cup Group D play finished with Costa Rica, Canada and South Korea all having drawn two matches in the three-team group.
 With the top two sides advancing to the quarterfinals, Costa Rica claimed the top spot by virtue of having scored the most goals.

-But Canada and South Korea were in a unbreakable stalemate.
-They drew 0-0 against one another and both managed a 2-2 draw with Costa Rica, so the runners-up spot had to be decided via a coin toss.
+But Canada and South Korea were in an unbreakable stalemate.
+They drew 0-0 against one another and both managed a 2-2 draw with Costa Rica, so the runner-up spot had to be decided by coin toss.

 The South Korean coach had chosen heads, apparently unaware that tails never fails, and for the first time since 1968, a coin toss was used to decide who advances in an international soccer competition.

-But Canada’s reward for advancing to the knockout stage for the first time ever was a quarterfinal match against three-time defending Gold Cup champions and the side ranked 10th in the world, Mexico.
+But Canada’s reward for advancing to the knockout stage for the first time ever was a quarterfinal match against the three-time defending Gold Cup champion and the side ranked 10th in the world, Mexico.

 Mexico featured Cruz Azul legend Oscar Perez in goal, a 20-year-old talent on the books at AS Monaco named Rafa Marquez in defense, the most capped Mexican international of all-time Claudio Suarez, future El Tri captain Gerardo Torrado, Chivas legend Ramon Ramirez and Monterrey legend Jesus Arellano.